 This well-loved comedienne got her start in a cabaret act ("The Revuers") with fellow unknowns Betty Comden and Adolph Green.
 She attained solo stardom as former chorus girl "Billie Dawn" in the long-running stage comedy Born Yesterday (1946), and eventually won an Academy Award for Best Actress for her work in the 1950 film adaptation.
 In between, she managed a memorable performance as "Doris Attinger,"the wronged wife who shoots her husband in the screen comedy Adam's Rib (1949).
 Holliday attained her greatest personal success originating the role of "Ella Peterson" in the Broadway musical Bells Are Ringing (1956), which Comden and Green wrote for her with composer Jule Styne.
 As meddling answering service operator "Ella Peterson," Holliday introduced "The Party's Over" and sang "Just In Time" with co-star Sydney Chaplin.
 She re-created the role opposite Dean Martin in the 1960 film version.
 Unfortunately, in an era plagued by political blacklisting, Holliday's screen career was hampered by questionable accusations that she was a communist sympathizer.
 She starred as "Sally Hopwinder" in the ill-fated Hot Spot (1963).
 Breast cancer ended her life at age 42.

 After making her Broadway debut in 1938, this talented actress appeared with George M. Cohan in his last play, Return of the Vagabond (1940).
 Her strong singing voice and superb comic instincts won her the role of "Ado Annie" in Richard Rodgers and Oscar Hammerstein II's landmark musical Oklahoma!
-(1943), introducing "I Cain't Say No." She starred as Evelina in Bloomer Girl (1944), singing Harold Arlen & Yip Harburg's "Right as Rain."
+(1943), where she introduced the show-stopping "I Cain't Say No." She starred as Evelina in Bloomer Girl (1944), singing Harold Arlen & Yip Harburg's "Right as Rain."
 As a favor to Rodgers and Hammerstein, she took over as "Anna" during Gertrude Lawrence's extended 1952 vacation from The King and I.

 Hopper, De Wolf William